saltstack/salt/doc/ref/states/requisites.rst

     ``cmd.run`` state has changes (which it always will, since the ``cmd.run`` state includes the command results as changes).

-    It may semantically seem like the the ``cmd.run`` state should only run when there are changes in the file state, but remember that requisite relationships involve one state watching another state, and a :ref:`requisite_in <requisites-onchanges-in>` does the opposite: it forces
+    It may semantically seem like the ``cmd.run`` state should only run when there are changes in the file state, but remember that requisite relationships involve one state watching another state, and a :ref:`requisite_in <requisites-onchanges-in>` does the opposite: it forces